Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 but this is application specific.

-#### Class B or C end-devices
+#### Class B or Class C end-devices

-Class B&C end-devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
+Class B and Class C end-devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
 The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request), the device MUST always transmit the corresponding SCHC ACK message even if that fragment has already been received.
 The ACK bitmap is 1 bit long and is always 1.
 If the SCHC gateway receives this ACK, it proceeds to send the next window fragment.
 If the retransmission timer elapses and the SCHC gateway has not received the ACK of the current window it